Defining the term - “Smart Home”

 Other than knowing how everything works within your smart home, you must also learn about the roles of each part of your smart home network.
 This is important so you will also know why they are necessary for your home.

-- Sensors – These are devices that generated information and delivers it to other devices in the network using a communication network.
+- Sensors – These are devices that generate information and deliver it to other devices in the network using a communication network.
 E.g.

 - Room Thermostat